 There often is none.
 I used a different format for each fandom and for my novel reviews, wrote the recs over a period of many years, and often forgot to make note of important details.
 Some recs are over 1,000 words long; some barely 5 words.
 But since this isn’t a professional site, I’m not making any attempt at trying to reformat several hundred recs into one consistent template.
 I’m happy when I remember to include the story’s link!

 You call that a recommendation?

-Worst of all, many of my earliest recs can be very poorly written, because I was in a rush to get them up, and often did not spend the time I ought to have in composing them for this audience.
+Worst of all, many of my earliest recs can be very poorly written, because I was originally writing them for myself, and often did not spend the time I ought to have in composing them for an audience.
 I must apologize to any authors whose recs appear to be “damning with faint praise,” as that is not at all my intention.
 If your story is rec’ed here, it is because I adore it.
 I would never post a rec for it otherwise.
 I am gradually in the process of re-writing all of those older recs so that I can correct this horrible goof.

 Objectivity in Recs

 Over at Know-It-Alls there are strict rules about what fics a staffer may not rec, in order to maintain our objectivity.
 E.g., we cannot rec fics which we wrote or for which we beta read.
 I don’t attempt to make any claims of objectivity here, since this is my personal listing.
 I include some stories for which I served as beta as well as stories written by some of my friends.
 If I avoided rec’ing those fics, the Roswell category, in particular, would be empty.